 I used to think a travel agent would be more expensive than going direct.
 It turns out not only do the travel agents offer the same pricing as the cruise line but they often offer onboard credits to use on your cruise as a thank you for booking with them.
 Not only will they save you time, but also money.
 We highly recommend using Tink’s Magical Vacations.
 They are truly Disney experts and know the ins and outs of every Disney ship.

 Going offseason is one of the best Disney Cruise Tips.
 The cheapest times to cruise is when the kids are back in school.
 So, if you want to sail on the cheap, this is the time to do it.
 And the cheapest is September (hurricane season), so if you want to risk the possibility of sailing during hurricane season you can save yourself a lot of cash.

 When Should you Book & Room Choice

-- Special themed cruises – happen throughout the year including Star Wars or Marvel Days at Sea, Very MerryTime, and Halloween on the High Seas Sailings, so plan ahead for these special themed cruises.
+happen throughout the year including Star Wars or Marvel Days at Sea, Very MerryTime, and Halloween on the High Seas Sailings, so plan ahead for these special themed cruises.
 The character meet and greets are so fun on these cruises as the characters are dressed in their holiday best.

 All five ships have concierge rooms and now have concierge lounges.
 These rooms get booked up the fastest so once again book these rooms up early.
 (Check out the amazing experiences of having concierge level here)

 Before You Board – Packing, Booking Port Adventures & More